FrankMeyer22/hello-world/readme.md

 ```
 For each dataset you have a train file and a test file.

-An example of extrem multi label dataset is given with eurlex4k (see in the subdirectory of data_XML)
+An example of extreme multi label dataset is given with eurlex4k (see in the subdirectory of data_XML_ShortExample)

-Note that you will need 32+ Go of RAM to run CraftML on the biggest dataset.
+Note that you will need 32+ Go of RAM to run CraftML on the biggest datasets.

 To reproduce the result in the orgininal paper, use the default setting of the confilg file given in example.
 (use a branch factor of 10, 50 trees, max of 10 instances per leaf, etc...)